Alpaca Health

 • Rickets (Hypovitaminosis D)

-Vitamin D is synthesised in the skin through a chemical reaction caused by ultra-violet (UV) radiation.
-As alpacas evolved at high altitude where they are exposed to high intensities of UV radiation, when they are kept at low altitudes, the amount of UV radiation received is lower and they may become vitamin D deficient.
-Alpacas younger than 2 years old along with pregnant or lactating females are most at risk of deficiency.
-Low sunshine hours and animals in full fleece are at particular risk.
+Vitamin D is synthesised in the skin through a chemical reaction caused by ultraviolet (UV) radiation.
+As alpacas evolved at high altitudes where they are exposed to high intensities of UV radiation, when kept at lower altitudes, the amount of UV radiation they receive is lower, and they may become vitamin D deficient.

-Osteomalacia involves removal of calcium and phosphate from the long bones.
-Symptoms are similar to rickets and can also be treated under veterinary supervision with vitamin D and phosphate supplements.
+Osteomalacia involves removal of calcium and phosphate from the long bones, leading to similar symptoms, and can also be treated under veterinary supervision with vitamin D and phosphate supplements.

 • Dermatophilus

-This skin condition is familiar to many livestock owners and is known by many names: 'cutaneous streptothrichosis' (cattle, goats, and horses), 'rain-scald', ‘mud rash’ or 'mud fever' (horses), 'lumpy wool' (sheep), 'strawberry foot rot' (sheep and cattle) and is a causative factor in 'pastern dermatitis' (horses).
-It is caused by the bacterium Dermatophilus congolensis and can result in severe skin infections indicated by the formation of crusty scabs containing the microorganism.
-In alpacas, these lesions are most common on the back and wet, clumped wool may be found that is removable in clumps.
+This skin condition is known by many names, including 'rain-scald', 'mud rash', 'lumpy wool', 'strawberry foot rot', and 'pastern dermatitis'.
+It is caused by the bacterium Dermatophilus congolensis and can result in severe skin infections, forming crusty scabs that contain the microorganism.
+These lesions are most common on the back and involve wet, clumped wool that can be removed in clumps.
 The underlying skin is often reddened and weeping.

 • Tuberculosis (Tb).